pipelight/doc.pipelight/guide/why.md

 It runs the pipeline.
 pipelines -> steps -> commands

-It stops whenever a step/command fails and return a verbose log.
+It stops whenever a step/command fails and return a verbose logs with stacktrace.
-So that you know wich command, in which step, in which pipeline failed, at a glance.

-No obscure debbuging message.
-Just stacktrace.

 ## Furthermore